 I only applied for 4 jobs, and I received 2 attractive offers within a day.
 My profile views and connections are continuously increasing up to this date.

-In other words, you have a 50% chance of getting clients who are in the search for the best writers to work with them.
+In other words, you have a 50% chance of getting clients who are in search of the best writers to work with them.

 Make an effort on creating a stellar profile first before you start marketing yourself on LinkedIn.MECYLL GASPARY